What Is Specific Performance Of A Contract?

 As the defendant, you may also contend that specific performance would result in serious unfairness to you.
 Or, you can argue that specific performance would impose an undue hardship on your company.
 These and other arguments will depend almost entirely on the individual facts in your case.
 You should always consult an experienced New York contract litigation attorney.

 Every contract litigation case is different, and that means the potential remedies will be as well.
-If your company is facing a breach of contract action, you need and deserve aggressive legal defense.
-In many cases, we can help you reach an amicable out of court settlement.
-But if this is not possible, we will fight for your rights in court.
-Let the dedicated attorneys of Rosenbaum & Taylor help.
-Contact us today to discuss your case.
+If your business is facing a breach of contract action, you need and deserve aggressive legal defense.
+In many cases, we can help you reach an out-of-court settlement.
+If this is not possible, we will fight for your rights in court.

 Further Reading...